valpioner/interview-preparation/frameworks_libs/React/React-general.md

 - Hooks are essential tools when working with React components.
   - If not used correctly they might lead to performance issues such as infinite render cycle loop.
 So be aware what hook does what.
+- React components should be as simple as possible, and should not contain any logic that is not related to rendering.
 - Inner components can be a simple wrappers, and simply render a content that is passed to it without handling much logic.
+- You should think what might change what , and what should be re-rendered when something changes.
+You can move some logic to a separate component to prevent unnecessary re-renders or performance issues.
+Or maybe even think of best possible Component Composition.
+- Child component re-executions don't trigger re-render of parent component.
+Only vice versa.

 ## Render cycle